awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

-# Working with DB Parameter Groups<a name="USER_WorkingWithParamGroups"></a>
+# Working with DB parameter groups<a name="USER_WorkingWithParamGroups"></a>

  You manage your DB engine configuration by associating your DB instances with parameter groups\.
 Amazon RDS defines parameter groups with default settings that apply to newly created DB instances\.

 **Important**
 You can define your own parameter groups with customized settings\.
 Then you can modify your DB instances to use your own parameter groups\.
-For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

  A *DB parameter group* acts as a container for engine configuration values that are applied to one or more DB instances\.